ecasiano/pigsfli/pimc/README.md

 - T = 0: [N.V.
 Prokof'ev, B.V.
 Svistunov and I.S.
 Tupitsyn, J. Exp.
 Theor <b>113</b>, 1366 (1997)](https://arxiv.org/pdf/cond-mat/9703200.pdf)

-It can be used to simulate indistinguishable bosons with various types of realistic interactions in one, two and three spatial dimensions.
-As written, it takes a large number of command line options and allows for the measurement of essentially any physical observable of interest.
+It can be used to simulate the [Bose-Hubbard Model](https://en.wikipedia.org/wiki/Bose–Hubbard_model) in one, two and three spatial dimensions.
+In it's current version, it's main application is the calculation of Renyi Entanglement Entropies to quantify spatial entanglement between two spatial subregions of a lattice.

-The design philosophy included the goal of abstracting the actual implementation of the WA-PIMC method to a kernel that will never need to be touched by the end user.
-The code can be easily extended to study a wide variety of situations by including new types of containers, potentials estimators and communicators.

-If you have questions, bug reports or plan to use this code for scientific research, please contact me at Adrian.DelMaestro@utk.edu.
+If you have questions, please contact me at ecasiano@vols.@utk.edu.

-The development and maintenance of this code base has been supported in part by the National Science Foundation under Award Nos.
-[DMR-1553991](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1553991) and [DMR-1808440](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1808440).
+The development and maintenance of this code base has been supported in part by the National Science Foundation under Awar Nos.
+[DMR-1553991](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1553991).

 [<img width="100" src="https://www.nsf.gov/images/logos/NSF_4-Color_bitmap_Logo.png">](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1553991)